Legend of Mana

-Legend of Mana is a 1999 action role-playing game developed and published by Square (now Square Enix) for the PlayStation.
-It is the fourth game in the Mana series, following 1995's Trials of Mana.
+Legend of Mana is a 1999 action role-playing game developed and published by Square for the PlayStation.
+It is a spin-off of the Mana series.
 Set in a high fantasy universe, the game follows an unnamed hero as they restore the land of Fa'Diel by creating the world around them and completing a number of interrelated quests in order to restore the Tree of Mana.

 While incorporating action role-playing elements from the prior games in the series, such as real-time battles, Legend of Mana has its own distinct style of gameplay.
 Most notably, it gives the player the ability to shape the world's structure through the Land Make system, generating regions and quests in a non-linear gameplay system rather than a strong main plotline.
 Legend of Mana was directed by series creator Koichi Ishii, designed by Akihiko Matsui, and produced by veteran Square director and producer Akitoshi Kawazu.

 The game had high sales, selling 400,000 copies in its first week of release and 700,000 by the end of 1999.
 Reviews were less positive than for prior games in the series.
 Critics gave considerable acclaim to its vibrant and colorful hand-drawn graphics and soundtrack by Yoko Shimomura, but were critical of the lack of a clear main storyline, stating that it left the game feeling disjointed.
-The game was re-released as a part of both the PlayStation's and Square Enix's best-sellers lines.
+The game was re-released as a part of both the PlayStation's and Square's best-sellers lines.
 It was released as a PSOne Classic in Japan and North America.

-A remastered version was released on June 24, 2021 for Microsoft Windows, Nintendo Switch, and PlayStation 4, and on December 7, 2021 for Android and iOS.

-An anime adaptation by Yokohama Animation Laboratory and Graphinica titled Legend of Mana: The Teardrop Crystal was announced in June 2021.
-The series premiered in October 2022.
+A remastered version was published by Square Enix for the Nintendo Switch, PlayStation 4 and Windows on June 24, 2021, for Android and iOS on December 7, 2021, and for Xbox Series X/S on September 26, 2024.
+An anime adaptation by Yokohama Animation Laboratory and Graphinica titled Legend of Mana: The Teardrop Crystal aired from October to December 2022.